-Office of Educational Management Services, Pupil Transportation Services Room 475, Education Building Annex

-Tel: (518) 474-6541 Fax: (518) 474-1983
+Office of Educational Management Services, Pupil Transportation Services Room 475, Education Building Annex Tel: (518) 474-6541 Fax: (518) 474-1983

-January 2023
+January 2025

-Dear New York State School Bus Drivers, Monitors, and Attendants:
+Dear NYS School Bus Drivers, Monitors, and Attendants:

-The New York State Education Department's commitment to pupil transportation safety is evident through the annual production of the School Bus Safety Is One Bus Stop At A Time document.
-This valuable resource is to be made available during Pre-Service Training, Basic and Advance Course Training and at the start of every school year.
+The School Bus Safety Is One Bus Stop At A Time is living document that chronicles New York State's commitment to pupil transportation safety.
+This document is to be made available during Pre-Service Training, Basic and Advance Course Training and at the start of every school year.